 How to Prepare for the Test

-Iron level can change, depending on how recently you ingested iron.
-Your health care provider will likely have you do this test in the morning or after fasting.
+Iron levels can change, depending on how recently you ingested iron.
+Your healthcare provider will likely have you do this test in the morning or after fasting.

 Certain medicines may affect the results of this test.
-Your provider will tell you if you need to stop taking any medicines.
-DO NOT stop any medicine before talking to your provider.
+Your provider will tell you if you need to stop taking any medication.
+Please don’t stop any medicine before talking to your provider.

 Medicines that can affect the test result include: